+The plant community is about 35 to 45 percent sedges, 25 to 30 percent grasses, 25 to 30 percent forbs, and 5 to 10 percent shrubs, air-dry weight.
+Kobresia, alpine fescue, bluegrass, and tufted hairgrass dominate the plant species, making up from 50 to 75 percent depending on the disturbance to the soil and kobresia community.
+The Elymus species appear on this site and aid the recognition of the Shallow Alpine Range Site.
+With a lack of disturbance, kobresia will tend to dominate areas within this site to the exclusion of all other species.
+The variety of grasses, forbs and shrubs adds color to the site, enriches the diet of grazing animals and enhances the wildlife habitat.
 If retrogression is caused by sheep, desirable grasses, forbs, and shrubs will be reduced.
-Deterioration will decrease kobresia, alpine fescue, arctic and alpine bluegrass, and desirable forbs and sedges.
-Cushion plants, sandwort phlox, dwarf or alpine clover, mountain avens and sibbaldia (falsestrawberry) will increase and occupy this site.
-Plant species that make up the plant community when the range is in a degenerated condition are mountain avens, sibbaldia, yarrow, fleabane, low seedy cinquefoil, and pussytoes; or the aspect may be a uniform tufted hairgrass cover and other plants ecologically undesirable to the site.
-Basal area (the area of ground surface covered by the perennial vegetation measured one inch above the soil) is approximately 40 to 50 percent.
-ANNUAL PRODUCTION If the range is in excellent condition, the approximate total annual production (air-dry) ranges are: Favorable years 2500 pounds/Ac Normal years 2000 pounds/Ac Unfavorable years 1500 pounds/Ac Of this production, 10-15 percent will likely be unpalatable or out of reach of grazing animals.
+Deterioration will decrease kobresia, alpine fescue, arctiv and alpine bluegrass, desirable shrubs, and sedges.
+Cushion plants, sandwort phlox, dwarf or alpine clover, mountain avens, and sibbaldia will increase and occupy this site.
+Plant species likely to invade this site and become part of the plant community when the range is in a degenerated condition are mountain avens, sibbaldia (false-strawberry), yarrow, fleabane, low seedy cinquefoil, and pussytoes; or the aspect may be a uniform tufted hairgrass cover and other plants ecologically undesirable to the site.
+Basal area (the are of ground surface covered by the perennial vegetation measured one inch above the soil) is approximately 30-40 percent.
+Annual Production: If the range is in excellent condition, the approximate annual production (air-dry) ranges are: Favorable years 1000 lb/ac Normal years 800 lb/ac Unfavorable years 600 lb/ac Of this production, 10-15 percent will likely be unpalatable or out of reach of grazing animals.